-Nmé rehabilitation is a multi-agency project working towards protecting and increasing the population of Kalamazoo River and Grand River nmé.
+Nmé rehabilitation is a multi-agency project working toward self-sustaining populations of Kalamazoo River and Grand River nmé.
 Including these two, there are 11 nmé populations remaining in the Lake Michigan Drainage.
-The Tribe has worked with the Michigan Department of Natural Resources, the United States Fish and Wildlife Service (FWS), Grand Valley State University and the Kalamazoo Chapter of Sturgeon for Tomorrow on rehabilitation efforts.
-Rehabilitation efforts are funded by the Tribe and FWS and led by Jason Lorenz and Liz Binoniemi-Smith.
+The Tribe has worked with the Michigan Department of Natural Resources, the United States Fish and Wildlife Service (FWS) and Grand Valley State University on rehabilitation efforts since 2009.
+Rehabilitation efforts are funded by the Tribe, FWS and the Bureau of Indian Affairs.
 Read More...

-Michigan has already experienced significant negative effects from invasive species that are present on our land and in our waters.
+Michigan has already experienced significant negative effects from babkan zhe gajë-dayêk (invasive species) that are present on our land and in our waters.
 However, Michigan is continually threatened by new invasions as these organisms invade ecosystems beyond their natural, historical range.
-Invasive species may threaten the genetic integrity of native species and its connection to the local population’s life history, geographic diversity, and diversity of habitats.
-The presence of these species will negatively affect native ecosystems, human health, and the cultural, subsistence, commercial, agricultural, or recreational activities that tribal communities depend upon.
-The Gun Lake Tribe realizes that invasive species are impacting Michigan as well as our entire planet.
+Babkan zhe gajë-dayêk may threaten the genetic integrity of native species and its connection to the local population’s life history, geographic diversity and diversity of habitats.
+The presence of these species will negatively affect native ecosystems, human health and the cultural, subsistence, commercial, agricultural or recreational activities that tribal communities depend upon.
+Gun Lake Tribe realizes that babkan zhe gajë-dayêk are impacting Michigan as well as our entire planet.
 The Tribe is committed to protecting our natural and cultural resources through the management of babkan zhe gajë-dayêk.
 The Tribe understands that the time is now to begin to make changes in order to reduce the effects of babkan zhe gajë-dayêk.
 The Environmental Department has partnered with the West Michigan Cooperative Invasive Species (WMCISMA) and the Barry, Calhoun and Kalamazoo Cooperative Invasive Species Management Area (BCKCISMA) to enhance these efforts throughout the Tribe’s service region.
 Read More...

 Native Grassland Management